Custom Wood Countertops and Island Tops in 15 Different Gorgeous Species

-BB Co.'s standard (default) edge is "square, sanded lightly," to remove any sharpness.
-This edge style is perfect where a countertop will abut a wall, for instance.
-If you like to think outside the box, consider edge styles with a bit more visual interest, such as Eased, Beveled, Radiused or Cove.
-For a timeless look, think about the elegant Radius & Step edge design or the classic Roman Ogee (two sizes).
+The default edge style on Butcher Block Co. countertops is "Eased," meaning square, but lightly sanded to remove any sharpness.
+Eased edges are perfect for installations where the countertop will abut a wall, for instance.
+If you wish to add a bit more visual interest, consider Bevel, Radius or Cove edge styles.
+For a classic look, we recommend the Radius & Step or the Roman Ogee edge styles.

 Need a backsplash or two, or three?
 No problem.
 Just give us a call or send us an email.
 There's no classier way to finish off your kitchen remodel.

 Will Your Counter/Island Top Have an Overhang?
 Browse Our Countertop Brackets & Corbel Supports, as Well as Dining Stools.